-1903 - NDSCS was provided for in the Constitution of the State of North Dakota and began actual operation under the name State Scientific School, making it one of the oldest public two-year colleges in the United States.
+1903 - NDSCS is provided for in the Constitution of the State of North Dakota and begins actual operation under the name State Scientific School, making it one of the oldest public two-year colleges in the United States.

-1905 - The Arts and Science Division was the first division to be organized, and the Business Division begins operation shortly after.
+1905 - The Arts and Science Division is the first division to be organized, and the Business Division begins operation shortly after.

-1922 - The first trade and technical programs were offered, and since that time, NDSCS became widely accepted as a hub for recruiting employees.
-NDSCS followed the basic principles of the Babcock Plan and the North Dakota Plan.
+1922 - The first trade and technical programs are offered, and since that time, NDSCS has become widely accepted as a hub for recruiting employees.
+NDSCS follows the basic principles of the Babcock Plan and the North Dakota Plan.
 The original plan of four interacting curriculum divisions was the result of a survey conducted in 1921 by Dean Earl J. Babcock of the School of Mines of the University of North Dakota.
-NDSCS was named the central trade and technical institution for the state of North Dakota.
+NDSCS is named the central trade and technical institution for the state of North Dakota.
 Under the North Dakota Plan, all trade-technical training in the state for many years was centralized in this institution - a method which proved very satisfactory in a state with sparse population and where agriculture continues to be the primary industry.
-NDSCS provides practical, hands-on education for thousands of students who, upon graduation, become available to meet business, professional, and industrial needs.
+NDSCS provides practical, hands-on education for thousands of students who, upon graduation, become available to meet business, professional and industrial needs.

-1987 - North Dakota State School of Science changed its name to North Dakota State College of Science, and converted from the quarter system to the semester system in 1992 as part of a North Dakota University System initiative.
+1987 - North Dakota State School of Science changes its name to North Dakota State College of Science and converts from the quarter system to the semester system in 1992 as part of a North Dakota University System initiative.

 1997 - NDSCS establishes the Skills and Technology Training Center as a regional workforce training center located in Fargo.